Holy Names University launches Doctor of Nursing Practice (DNP) in Oakland

 Dr. Pam Stanley, Dean of HNU’s School of Science, Allied Health, and Nursing says, “I’m extremely excited to bring the Holy Names University DNP program to the nursing community.
 This is the first doctoral program in the University’s history, which dates back to 1868.
 Carrying out the legacy of our founding Sisters of the Holy Names, we center the student experience with a holistic approach to learning and deliver our program with a deep commitment to social justice.”

 The DNP program is accredited by the WASC Senior College and University Commission.
-Holy Names University is now accepting program applications for the spring 2022 semester.
+Holy Names University is now accepting program applications for the spring 2022 semester at the bay area campus.
 In addition to the new DNP program, HNU offers a pre- and post-licensure BSN, MSN, certificate programs with a Family Nurse Practitioner (FNP), Nurse Educator, or Administration track, and an MSN/MBA dual-degree.

 Holy Names University (HNU) has been empowering and preparing a diverse student body for productive lives of leadership and service since 1868.
 Rooted in Catholic intellectual and spiritual traditions, the University was founded by the Sisters of the Holy Names of Jesus and Mary.
 HNU offers a liberal arts and professional education.
 Student-centered, with small class sizes and courses in varied formats and schedules, HNU meets the needs of all learners, including first-generation students and working adults.
 Nestled in the Oakland hills of California, the University’s idyllic, 60-acre campus offers panoramic views of San Francisco Bay.
 For more information, visit hnu.edu.